Interval constraint programming for globally solving catalog-based categorical optimization: Introduction

+We highlight the main advantages of our approach: \begin{enumerate} \item it is \textbf{exact}, \textbf{rigorous} and produces the \textbf{global optimum} within a given numerical tolerance $\varepsilon > 0$ even in the presence of roundoff errors; \item \textbf{no modeling effort} (e.g. reformulation with binary variables~\cite{abhishek2010modeling}) is required from the user; \item since we directly optimize the properties of the categorical variables, \textbf{no additional variable} is introduced in the model; \item using continuous relaxations of the catalog properties \textbf{reduces the overestimation} when interval enclosures of the functions are computed; a comparison between continuous relaxations and formulations with binary variables is given in Appendix~\ref{sec:overestimation}. \item \textsc{Clutch} is intuitive and \textbf{easy to implement} in off-the-shelf interval-based solvers that are otherwise not designed for discrete optimization. \end{enumerate}

-Section~\ref{sec:description} describes our algorithmic framework and the \textsc{Clutch} contractor.
-In Section~\ref{sec:example}, we present an example with a continuous variable and a categorical variable with a two-dimensional property space, and we demonstrate the validity of our global method on two scenarios.
+Section~\ref{sec:clutch} describes the novel catalog-based contractor \textsc{Clutch}.
+In Section~\ref{sec:icp-framework}, we show how \textsc{Clutch} naturally fits within an interval-based solver that interleaves branching and constraint propagation phases.
+In Section~\ref{sec:results}, we demonstrate the validity of our approach by solving two scenarios of a toy problem.